-Ans: The term pan-regional empire means the empires which were spanning diverse regions which were expanded to a larger area or regions like dynasties of Cholas, Khaljis, Tughluqs, and Mughals.
+Ans: The term pan-regional empire mean the empires which were spanning diverse regions which was expanded to a larger area or regions like dynasties of Cholas, Khaljis, Tughluqs and Mughals.

 Q9.
-What are the difficulties that historians face in using manuscripts?
+What are the difficulties historians face in using manuscripts?